-Below is the tentative schedule of events for the 2013 e-Learning 3.0 Conference.
+Below is the schedule of events that took place at the 2013 e-Learning 3.0 Conference.

 ApprenNet - Bringing MOOCs to Life